cafebazaar/BazaarPay/README.md

 ### Requirements

 - The SDK requires Android 4.2 (API level 17) or higher.
-- You need a *Checkout Token* before starting a payment.
-It is a unique identifier that provides essential payment information.
+- You need a *Checkout Token* and a *PaymentURL* before starting a payment. *Checkout Token* is a unique identifier that provides essential payment information.
 Check out [this]() documentation on how to generate one.

 ## Setup